XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 - `ConsensusViolation`: Records instances of missed rounds and timeouts
 - `MissedRound`: Stores information about rounds that were missed according to the blockchain

-## Monitoring Features
+## Key Features

+- **Metrics-Alerts Separation**: Clear distinction between data collection and actionable notifications
-- **Authoritative Consensus Monitoring**: Uses blockchain data as the source of truth
+- **Authoritative Monitoring**: Uses blockchain data as the source of truth
-- **Timeout Period Verification**: Verifies the actual timeout periods match the expected threshold
+- **Timeout Verification**: Verifies actual timeout periods match expected thresholds
-- **Performance Metrics**: Tracks statistics for each masternode (blocks mined, timeouts, etc.)
+- **Performance Tracking**: Tracks statistics for each masternode (blocks mined, timeouts, etc.)
 - **Complete Block Coverage**: Ensures no blocks are missed in the monitoring process
 - **Optimized Processing**: Directly processes blocks in the monitoring loop for improved efficiency